 If you ride a bicycle then you need to wear a helmet.
 That's the law, contentious as it may be for some.
 So, if you have to wear one then here is a simple five step guide to help you fit your bicycle helmet so it does the job it is meant to do i.e. protect your head from serious injury in the event of a fall.

 A lot of bike shops will have a tape measure to measure your head to help you choose the correct size.
 If not, or the bicycle helmet you like doesn't come in different sizes, try it on for size.
 It is too big if it falls into your eyes when you nod your head.
-It is too small if it doesn't go on (ha ha - I couldn't resist) or your feel like it is squeezing your head.
+It is too small if it doesn't go on (ha ha - I couldn't resist) or you will feel like it is squeezing your head.
 This is the worst scenario as you will get a nasty headache very quickly.

 Your bicycle helmet fits correctly when the pads hold it firmly but comfortably in place.
 Most brands of helmets provide extra padding with different thicknesses for this purpose.
 Try different combinations of padding to get the most comfortable fit.
 Bicycle helmets that don't have padding often have a dial at the back that you can rotate to make the helmet fit more loosely or snugly.